How to be an inclusive club

 There is great potential for sporting clubs and community groups to expand their memberships and reduce social isolation, by encouraging people of diverse backgrounds, abilities and age to join and participate.

 The department has a position statement with regard to inclusive participation, this being:

 “Sport and Recreation expects all Western Australians to have the opportunity to participate in sport and recreation activities regardless of their age, gender, religion, cultural background, sexual orientation, disability, income or geographical location”.

-A copy of the full position statement can be accessed from the website or obtained from the Manager, Community Participation at Sport and Recreation (WA).
+A copy of the full position statement can be accessed from the website.

 Australia is a diverse nation, with Western Australia one of the most diverse of all the states and territories.
 In 2011, Western Australia’s population was 2.2 million people, an increase of 14% from 2006, and expected to increase further from the 2016 statistics.
 WA had the highest proportion of its population (31%) born overseas of all Australian states and territories, with Perth the highest proportion of overseas-born (35%) of all Australian capital cities.